Here are answers to some of the most common questions. If you have additional questions, please contact us.

-Third, modular homes can be built on a budget.
+Fixed price guarantee.
 You contract the price for your home, and are guaranteed that price unless you direct a change order.
-There are no surprises along the way that cause huge cost overruns as can be in site-built housing.
+The price is the price.

-Fourth, Wisconsin Homes and Dynamic Homes modulars are built stronger than site-built homes.
 Each home is reviewed by engineers for structural integrity, and we go above and beyond what is required.
-Modular homes are built with extra features to withstand being hauled down the road as well as being craned into position, and these extra features have been proven to perform better than site-built homes in major natural disasters.
+Modular homes are built with extra features to withstand being transported down the road as well as being craned into position, and these extra features have been proven to perform better than site-built homes in major natural disasters.

 Wisconsin Homes, Dynamic Homes, and Kelly Building Systems use only top quality materials, leading brand name products, and calculated, precise specifications to insure you get the best value for your dollar.
 Some characteristics found in our standard line of homes are:

 - Wisconsin Homes offers a truss rafter roof system with truss caps added on site.
 Dynamic Homes utilizes a hinged roof system.

 - R50 insulation in the ceiling, with R21 insulation in the sidewalls for energy efficiency